 Basically, the causes of inflation relate to either economic growth that is too fast (demand-related) or cost (supply) related factors.
 (Remember high school economics?)

-Here are some examples of each so you understand inflation better.
+Here are some examples that demonstrate the effects of inflation.
 It’s easier to plan for anything you understand, while lack of understanding increases risk.

 Fast Economic Growth/Demand

 Here are examples of inflation factors related to fast economic growth.